Q: What is Acupuncture?

 A: Yes, acupuncture can be very safe and effective for kids.
 The general age eligible is a minimum of 6 years old.
 If younger, then acupressure (non-needle) can be used to obtain similar results.
 Kids’ constitution compared to adults is very responsive to treatment due to lack of complexity, and faster energy flow.

 Q: How should I prepare for an acupuncture treatment?

 A: Because acupuncture works with your own energy, it is recommended to eat a light meal or snack before the treatment.
-Make sure to not brush the tongue beforehand for a correct diagnosis.
-Loose clothing like sweat pants, buttoned shirts, and t-shirts is recommended.
+Please avoid exercising within 3 hours of an acupuncture treatment.
+Make sure to not brush the tongue, or chewing gum beforehand for a correct diagnosis.
+Loose clothing like sweat pants, shorts, buttoned shirts, and t-shirts is recommended.
 If needed, you may have to change into a gown for easier access.
 Be sure to bring your list of medications just in case the acupuncturist can help determine the appropriate treatment protocol.

 Q: Where are the needles being placed?

 A: For most cases, needles will be placed on the extremities of lower arms and legs.
-Other cases may need local areas to be needled as appropriate to the diagnosis.
+Other areas can include, the back, abdomen, scalp, or auricular (ear) points, depending on the case and diagnosis.